sunnypilot/sunnypilot/README.md

 > [!IMPORTANT]
-> Is is recommended to [re-flash AGNOS](https://flash.comma.ai/) if you intend to downgrade from the new branches.
+> It is recommended to [re-flash AGNOS](https://flash.comma.ai/) if you intend to downgrade from the new branches.
 > You can still restore the latest sunnylink backup made on the old branches.

 |      Branch      |                 Installation URL              |